-Students who are taking part of their course load at another institution on a letter of permission from their faculty (refer to the Admissions section of this Calendar) must advise the Student Awards and Financial Aid office by e-mail to safa@uregina.ca and provide proof of enrolment at the other institution.
+Students taking part of their course load at another institution on a letter of permission from their faculty (refer to the Admissions section of this Calendar) must advise the Student Awards and Financial Aid office by email: safa@uregina.ca and provide proof of enrolment at the other institution.
 Proof of enrolment must include course date and credit hour information.